ScalaWilliam/git-watch/README.md

 in both the client and the server.

 # Security
 URLs of updated repositories are sent to the public event stream.

+Source IP addresses are checked for BitBucket and GitHub to prevent DOS.

 ## Licence
 * Client: MIT, Server: GPLv3.
 * Copyright (2016) Apt Elements Ltd. [William Narmontas](https://www.scalawilliam.com/)